|Best grill accessory for campers||OXO Good Grips Grilling Tools Set||Check Price||

-Budget pick: LIZZQ Premium Pellet Smoker Tube
+Best smoker tube: LIZZQ Premium Pellet Smoker Tube

 If you want to add smoky flavor to your food, but aren’t ready to invest in a full-blown meat smoker, the LIZZQ Premium Pellet Smoker Tube turns your current grill into a powerful smoke machine.
 Load wood pellets into the tube and simply rest the tube inside your grill to cover your meats and vegetables with a thick coating of flavorful smoke.
 Use any wood pellets you’d like: Apple, hickory, cherry, mesquite, pecan… or whatever else you find.
 This inexpensive, 12-inch metal tube is a fantastic way to experiment with flavors for steak, pork, and anything else that fits on your grill.
 It can smoke for up to 5 hours and couldn’t be easier to clean and store.
 It’s one of the cheapest, and simplest ways to add flavor to your meal.

-Also consider: Pamxio Meat Thermometer for Cooking
+Best for control freaks: Pamxio Meat Thermometer for Cooking